 Darlington alumni Pat Arrington ('79) and Bob Berry ('64) are set to be inducted into the Rome-Floyd Sports Hall of Fame at the annual induction ceremony and banquet on Thursday, March 6 at the Forum River Center.
 Seniors Emma Hunt and Atlas Kosedag will also be recognized at the event as Darlington's winners of the Rome Orthopaedic Student Athlete Scholarship.

-Outstanding athletes in varsity competition cheerleading, football cheerleading, cross country, football, softball and volleyball were recognized at the Fall Sports Assembly in Morris Chapel.
+Outstanding athletes in varsity basketball, swim/dive and wrestling were recognized at the Winter Sports Assembly on Monday, Feb.
+24, in Morris Chapel.

 Darlington's fine arts department and The Darlington Players will present Disney’s "Newsies, the Broadway Musical" Feb.
 21-23 downtown at the historic Rome City Auditorium.
 Show times are 6 p.m.
 Friday and Saturday and 2 p.m.
 Sunday.